Davies, Chapter Two, Defining Art

 i.
 There is no single reason I did or one that applies to all

 c.
-Not “particularism” which says there are good, compelling reasons in each case, though these reasons don’t apply in other cases and might rule out other cases as art
+Radical stipulativism is not “particularism” which says there are good, compelling reasons in each case, though these reasons don’t apply in other cases and might rule out other cases as art

 i.
 What makes one work a piece of art might count against making another work a piece of art